betweenthehighway

 food insecurity non-prophet

-betweenthehighway publishes 3-5 receipts every June 17th as well as free receipts on January 30th and November 24th.
+betweenthehighway publishes three to five receipts every summer as well as free receipts when the occasion demands.

-beyond contemporary writing, betweenthehighway publishes excerpts of Cleveland publisher and poet d.a.levy.
+betweenthehighway publishes excerpts of Cleveland publisher and poet d.a.levy

-after production costs, all profits go towards authors and food insecurity.
+after production costs, profits go to authors and food insecurity.

 learn more from our FAQ